How to Spend 4 Days in Amsterdam: The Best Itinerary

 Often nicknamed the Dancing Houses, these colorful buildings have gotten their names thanks to their slightly crooked appearance and always seem to look as if they’re holding each other up.

-This is one of my favorite photo spots in Amsterdam – you seriously can’t take a bad photo here so make sure to have your camera ready!
+This is one of my favorite photo spots in Amsterdam, and you seriously can’t take a bad photo here!

 Canal Cruise

-If there’s one thing you most definitely can’t skip out on during your 4 days in Amsterdam, it’s a canal cruise down the dozens of enchanting waterways.
+If there’s one experience you absolutely shouldn’t skip during your 4 days in Amsterdam, it’s a canal cruise.

 Red Light District